-At this time, the Company is unable to quantify the magnitude of the potential loss should the plaintiffs' lawsuit succeed.
+At this time, the Company is unable to quantify the magnitude of the potential loss should the plaintiffs' lawsuit succeed and accordingly no accrual for loss has been recorded in the accompanying financial statements.

 On March 14, 2023, Bel Air Soto, LLC ("Plaintiff") filed suit in the Superior Court of California, County of Los Angeles, against Snail Games USA Inc. and INDIEV, Inc. ("INDIEV"), an affiliate company that is owned by Mr. Hai Shi, the Company's Founder, Chief Strategy Officer, and Chairman, for breach of contract and related claims arising out of a commercial lease for premises located in Los Angeles County.
 Plaintiff alleges that the defendants exercised an option to extend the lease and was harmed when defendants instead terminated the lease and vacated the premises.
 The complaint seeks damages in excess of \$3 million.
 Snail Games USA Inc. disputes the allegations and the amount of damages.
-Snail Games USA Inc. has not yet responded to the complaint or otherwise appeared in the action, but does intend to vigorously defend against the claims asserted.
+The Company has responded to the complaint with an answer and cross-complaint.
+The cross-complaint seeks return for the \$130,000 security deposit.
+The landlord has answered and denied the allegations of the cross-complaint.
+The Company intends to vigorously defend against the claims asserted.